Bamia With Lamb Stew

 Get My Favorite Recipe

-This Bamia with lamb is a flavorful stew that will make you want to cozy up with it on a cold winter day.
+This Okra stew with lamb is a flavorful dish that makes you want to cozy up on a cold winter day.
 If you have never had okra, this is an excellent dish to help you ease your way into it.
 Okra is a seed with a slimy texture when cooked, but this okra stew is not as slimy and has a milder taste.

 Recently, I decided to make two different dishes made with okra.
 The first one is this traditional Middle Eastern stew with lamb, tomatoes, and lots of garlic and spices.
-My husband loves eating okra this way, so he was thrilled that I was making it.
+My husband loves eating okra this way and was thrilled that I was making it.
 The other dish is sauteed okra with garlic chili sauce.
-To make that dish, I cut the okra into smaller pieces and sauteed them with onion.
+I cut the okra into smaller pieces and sauteed them with onion to make that dish.
 Once they were done cooking, I added a hot chili sauce made with lots of garlic, cumin, coriander seeds, hot pepper, and fresh cilantro.
-Both dishes were absolutely divine.
+Both dishes were divine.
 There is simply nothing more to say!
-I hope you try these two okra recipes and start incorporating the tasty vegetable into your regular cooking!
+I hope you try these two okra recipes and start incorporating the tasty vegetables into your cooking!

 What Is Bamia?

-Bamia is an okra stew that is made with onions, garlic, tomato sauce, okra, and lamb.
+Bamia is an okra stew made with onions, garlic, tomato sauce, okra, and lamb.
 The word bamia means okra in Arabic.
-This stew is traditionally made in The Middle East, Armenian, Afgan, and Turkey, and each country has a slightly different variation of the dish.
+This stew is traditionally made in The Middle East, Armenian, Afgan, and Turkey, and each country has a slightly different dish variation.
 Most countries eat bamia with lamb or beef; however, it can also be served as a vegetarian dish.
-In Egypt, bamia is made with lamb tendons since it holds up well with long cooking times.
+In Egypt, bamia is made with lamb tendons since it holds up well with long cooking times. t.

 How to Make Okra Less Slimy?

-Okra is naturally slimy in texture, but it is less slimy when cooked whole.
-Once the okra is cut, it releases the sliminess and will make the stew slimier.
+Okra is naturally slimy in texture but less slimy when cooked whole.
+Once the okra is cut, it releases the sliminess, making the stew slimier.
 Bamia is not as slimy as other okra dishes since it is slow-cooked.
 This allows the okra to become soft and tender rather than slimy.

 Preparation